MAHASHANA/AGV-with-ROS/README.md

 I worked on G-mapping and Hector mapping in 2D lidar and LOAM technique in 3D lidar(livox-mid40).We can use these two techniques combined and deploy a fully autonomus robot in underground mines and unkonwn areas.

-MACHINE LEARNING USING TENSORFLOW ,OPENCV AND KERES:

-I tried to read all Images at a tiem frome multiple folders (As i thought that is the key point  in givig the training set in such a format) and was not successful and the remaining code is importing tensorfloe and keres libraries and import netwrok layers from them and using those network layers i was able to creat custome neural network (which i trained on few cats and dogs images) and was successful in implimenting that.